 All tests were conducted on an experimental testbed.
-Commodity high-end PCs were connected to gigabit switches to form the branches of a dumbbell topology, see Figure 2.
-All sender and receiver machines used in the tests have identical hardware and software configurations as shown in Table I (see Appendix) and are connected to the switches at 1Gb/sec.
-The router, running the FreeBSD dummynet software, can be configured with various bottleneck queue-sizes, capacities and round trip propagation delays to emulate a wide range network conditions.
+Commodity high-end PCs were connected to gigabit switches to form the branches of a dumbbell topology (see Fig. 2).
+All sender and receiver machines used in the tests have identical hardware and software configurations as shown in Table I (see the Appendix) and are connected to the switches at 1 Gb/s.
+The router, running the FreeBSD dummynet software, can be configured with various bottleneck queue sizes, capacities, and round-trip propagation delays to emulate a wide range of network conditions.

 Apart from the router, all machines run a modified version of the Linux 2.6.6 kernel.
 Each of the congestion control algorithms studied have independent patches that are publicly available.
-However, these patches are often for different versions of Linux and typically also make changes to the network stack that are not directly related to the congestion control algorithm; for example, it is common for patches to alter the SACK processing algorithm to improve its efficiency as the standard implementation has known performance problems in high-speed environments[13].
+However, these patches are often for different versions of Linux and typically also make changes to the network stack that are not directly related to the congestion control algorithm; for example, it is common for patches to alter the SACK processing algorithm to improve its efficiency as the standard implementation has known performance problems in high-speed environments [13].
 To provide consistency, and control against the influence of differences in implementation as opposed to differences in the congestion control algorithm itself, we therefore built the congestion control algorithms into a common kernel.
-This kernel is referred to as the altAIMD kernel, see Appendix for further details3.
+This kernel is referred to as the altAIMD kernel (see the Appendix for further details).3